A contractor assembles a new toilet in a residential bathroom.

 High-efficiency toilets are simple to install.

-Not only are these products now easier to procure, but installation usually doesn’t require special tools or extra steps.
-And for a retrofit, if the commode you’re swapping in has the same rough-in size as the higher GPF version, the process is straightforward.
+And for a retrofit, if the commode you’re swapping in has the same rough-in size as the higher GPF version, installation can typically proceed with minimal disruption — consistent with standard toilet replacement practices.

 Will customers have problems with low-flow toilets?